craigmayhew/dns-adventure-game/README.md

 ```sh
 go start
 ```
 You are then given some story, and choices.
-Choose one e.g. `go 9am1`
+Choose one e.g. `go make-coffee`

 ## Why?
 I needed an excuse to manipulate zone files via CI/CD.
 I also like the idea of using DNS to distribute/store data beyond it's intended purpose.